Moundier/spider-web/README.md

 ### Pseudo Todo Code:
 - (...)

-### Notes
+### Todo
-- Implement Better timeout on close button

-- HIGH_PRIORITY: Some close buttons take time to load
+- to do: (High Priority) Some close buttons take time to load (High)
-- HIGH_PRIORITY: This one takes time to load: https://portal.ufsm.br/projetos/publico/projetos/view.html?idProjeto=74535
+- to do: (High Priority) This one takes time to load: https://portal.ufsm.br/projetos/publico/projetos/view.html?idProjeto=74535

-- Implement later on tsc-node
+- to do: Implement later on tsc-node
-- Implement udpated fetched buttons
+- to do: Implement udpated fetched buttons